new3MC/MinecraftColorCodes/README.md

 Now you can use it!

 #### Usage
-It will find HTML elements that their id is "MOTD" and translate its text inside of it with css properties.
+It will find HTML elements that their Ids are  "MOTD" and convert their text inside of them with colors and styles of Minecraft.
 Example:

 ```javascript